JohanHorsmans/cds-language-exam-2021/assignment_5/README.md

 <!-- DISCUSSION OF RESULTS -->
 ## Discussion of results

 Our best performing model was our ensemble containing all models, which achieved a macro F1-score of 0.71.
 It is important to note that the dataset is heavily skewed towards non-offensive comments, so the macro F1-score should be taken with a grain of salt.
+The skewed data is also reflected in our model predictions, where the F1-score was much higher for non-offensive comments compared to offensive ones (0.95 vs. 0.46).
+We believe that this bias towards non-offensive comments, might very well reflect the imbalanced nature of the dataset.
+It defeats the purpose of a hate-speech classifier if it categorizes such a large proportion of hate as non-offensive and, as such, we argue that there is still a lot of work to be done in spite of the seemingly honorable F1-score of 0.71

 Nonetheless it would have ranked as the 23rd best model (out of 38) in the OffensEval2020 competition, so we deem it to be quite successful when taking the circumstances into account.
-For an even better model, see our [self-assigned project](https://github.com/JohanHorsmans/cds-language-exam-2021/tree/main/self_assigned), where we achieve a macro F1-score of XX on the same dataset.
+For an even better model, see our [self-assigned project](https://github.com/JohanHorsmans/cds-language-exam-2021/tree/main/self_assigned), where we achieve a macro F1-score of 0.78 on the same dataset.

 <br />
 <p align="center">